Styled Mode

 }

-Following keys are reserved in the preset scheme and cannot be used as a token name; primitive, semantic, components, directives, colorscheme, light, dark, common, root, states.
+Following keys are reserved in the preset scheme and cannot be used as a token name; primitive, semantic, components, directives, colorscheme, light, dark, common, root, states, and extend.

 The definePreset utility is used to customize an existing preset during the PrimeVue setup.
 The first parameter is the preset to customize and the second is the design tokens to override.